iris-umetrics/ncses-linkage/README.md

 ### Output fields

-The `OUTPUT_FIELDS` variable lists the outgoing fields:
+The script uses, the `OUTPUT_FIELDS` variable helps validate, these outgoing fields:

-- cleaned versions of the input fields
+- cleaned versions of each input field, with new names for each field
     - `given`
     - `family`
     - `month`